PHDuck1/MaklaiTest/README.md

 ## Usage

-After running the project, you can access it on http://localhost:8000/.
-To paraphrase a sentence, you need to send a request to the `/paraphrase` endpoint with a tree parameter.
-The tree parameter should be a nltk tree in string format.

-Here is an example of a valid url:
+After running the project, you can copy next url and paste in into web-browser.

 ```
 http:localhost:8000/paraphrase?tree=(S (NP (NP (DT The) (JJ charming) (NNP Gothic) (NNP
 Quarter) ) (, ,) (CC or) (NP (NNP Barri) (NNP Gòtic) ) ) (, ,) (VP (VBZ has) (NP (NP